GaborJenei/GB-Road-Traffic-Accident-Analysis/README.md

 3. Are certain vehicle types or road classes more dangerous?

-    Injuries of an accident with a motorbike has higher propability to be serious or fatal 🏍️
+    Injuries of an accident with a motorbike has higher Killed or Seriously Injured (KSI) proportion

 4. Are injuries tend to be more serious in certain environmental conditions?